 - · Explain in detail the main selling points of your product.
-Why should your competitor buy from you over the competition? - · Begin each bullet with a main feature or benefit followed by a more detailed explanation. - · Try not to fill your bullet points with fluff that no one cares about.
-Get to the point and clearly explain how they will benefit the user, what the product does and/or solves, and answer any commonly asked questions. - Set the right tone of voice for your product.
+Why should your competitor buy from you over the competition? - · Try not to fill your bullet points with fluff that no one cares about.
+Get to the point and clearly explain how they will benefit the user, what the product does and/or solves, and answer any commonly asked questions. - · Set the right tone of voice for your product.
 For example, if your product is a tool, explain what it does, how it works, how it is better than other tools like it, what it's made of, etc. Make it informative and to the point.
 If you are selling a toy, you want to make the copy fun and exciting.
-Paint a picture of how it works or how much kids will enjoy it. - Make sure to include relevant information such as sizing, quantity, materials, etc., if applicable.
+Paint a picture of how it works or how much kids will enjoy it. - · Make sure to include relevant information such as sizing, quantity, materials, etc., if applicable.